This content has been machine translated dynamically.

 - The number of concurrent connections.

 You can configure the feature to perform run-time sorting of the records on an attribute of your choice.
-You can view the statistical data by using either the command-line interface or the Stream Sessions tool in the GUI.
+You can view the statistical data by using either the command-line interface or the Stream Sessions tool in the configuration utility.

 This Preview product documentation is Citrix Confidential.